 As noted above, state and local law will dictate the specific steps a tenant can take in order to pursue a landlord who is not responding to a known problem.

-In some states it is OK to withhold rent or to “fix and deduct” but only under very specific conditions.
+In some states, withholding rent or “fix and deduct” is OK, but only under very specific conditions.

 Despite the difference between state laws, some practices apply across all tenant/landlord conflicts.